Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

   ![Select category](../../Assets/Screenshots/PIM/Products/List/SelectCategory.png "[Select category]")

-  > [Info] When you create a product, it is automatically assigned to the currently selected category.
+  > [Info] When you create a product, it will be automatically assigned to the currently selected category.